Overview

 0.40%

-NWWP retains the right to negotiate or waive fees on a client-by-client basis in the future, which may result
+NWWP retains the discretion to negotiate, reduce, or waive fees on a client-by-client basis, which may result

 Advisory fees are directly debited from Client accounts.
 Accounts initiated or terminated during a calendar